 - Low factory horsepower

-- Not originally designed for racing applications—internals need to be reinforced for forced-induction duties
+- Not initially designed for racing applications—internals need to be reinforced for forced-induction duties

-- Aftermarket support and development is limited due to the lack of initial popularity
+- Aftermarket support and development are limited due to the lack of initial popularity

 - Distributor ignition